hslatman/ios-acme-simulator/README.md

 It will also try to do another certificate request 3 seconds after the first one.

 The utility will not persist the ACME account key, and will thus create a new ACME account every time it's ran.
+The utility will currently continue trying to request a certificate in a loop if the request fails for some reason, until the program is stopped manually.